Chapter 4101:1-12 Interior environment

 1203.2.1 Openings into attic.
 Exterior openings into the attic space of any building intended for human occupancy shall be protected to prevent the entry of birds, squirrels, rodents, snakes and other similar creatures.
-Openings for ventilation having a least dimension of 1/16 inch ( 1.6 mm) minimum and 1/4 inch ( 6.4 mm) maximum shall be permitted.
-Openings for ventilation having a least dimension larger than 1/4 inch ( 6.4 mm) shall be provided with corrosion-resistant wire cloth screening, hardware cloth, perforated vinyl or similar material with openings having a least dimension of 1/16 inch ( 1.6 mm) minimum and 1/4 inch ( 6.4 mm) maximum.
+Openings for ventilation having a least dimension of not less than 1/16 inch ( 1.6 mm) and not more than ¼ inch ( 6.4 mm) shall be permitted.
+Openings for ventilation having a least dimension larger than 1/4 inch ( 6.4 mm) shall be provided with corrosion-resistant wire cloth screening, hardware cloth, perforated vinyl or similar material with openings having a least dimension of not less than 1/16 inch ( 1.6 mm) and not more than ¼ inch ( 6.4 mm).
 Where combustion air is obtained from an attic area, it shall be in accordance with Chapter 7 of the mechanical code.

 1203.3 Under-floor ventilation.
 The space between the bottom of the floor joists and the earth under any building except spaces occupied by basements or cellars shall be provided with ventilation openings through foundation walls or exterior walls.
 Such openings shall be placed so as to provide cross ventilation of the under-floor space.

-1203.3.1 Openings for under-floor ventilation.
-The minimum net area of ventilation openings shall not be less than 1 square foot for each 150 square feet ( 0.67 m2 for each 100 m2) of crawl-space area.
-Ventilation openings shall be covered for their height and width with any of the following materials, provided that the least dimension of the covering shall not exceed 1/4 inch (6 mm):
+1203.4.1 Openings for under-floor ventilation.
+The net area of ventilation openings shall be not less than 1 square foot for each 150 square feet ( 0.67 m2 for each 100 m2) of crawl-space area.
+Ventilation openings shall be covered for their height and width with any of the following materials, provided that the least dimension of the covering shall be not greater than ¼ inch ( 6.4 mm):